 Circuit Breaker Tax Deferment Under NC General Statute 105-277.1B, the Circuit Breaker Tax Deferment creates a lien on property and is a tax deferment program.
 Upon disqualification, the responsible party must pay taxes from the last three years of program participation.
 Possible disqualifying events include if the owner transfers the residence, if the owner dies, or if the owner ceases to use the property as a permanent residence.
 Multiple owners of a permanent residence must all qualify for the circuit breaker before a deferment of taxes will be allowed.

-If you have questions you may contact the Tax Office at 919-245-2100, option 2 or come to the office to speak directly to a staff member.
+If you have questions you may contact the Tax Office at 919-245-2100, option 2 or Call to schedule an appointmentto speak directly to a staff member.